Preventing Rotator Cuff Injuries

 Fortunately, there are steps you can take to reduce your risks.
 “Good posture in the shoulder blades, stretching, and some very simple strengthening exercises will help prevent many of the shoulder problems you could have,” said Jocelyn Wittstein, MD, a shoulder specialist at Duke Health.
 “Also, modifying lifting and exercise practices can reduce the risk of shoulder injury or reinjury.”

-It is true that baseball pitchers suffer rotator cuff tears -- or rather, fraying on the edges of some tendons -- because of the tremendous forces they exert on their shoulder every time they throw the ball.
+It's true that baseball pitchers suffer rotator cuff tears -- or rather, fraying on the edges of some tendons -- because of the extreme position of the shoulder and the tremendous force they exert on their shoulders every time they throw the ball.

-Injured shoulders can also be troublesome at night, when lying down allows for swelling in an inflamed joint.
+The first sign of a rotator cuff injury is often nagging shoulder pain when performing everyday activities such as washing your hair, lifting a gallon of milk, or reaching for something on the back seat of the car.
+Pain is usually felt at the side of the shoulder and can often radiate toward the elbow.
+Injured shoulders can also be troublesome at night when lying down allows the inflamed joint to stretch or when sleeping on your side.
 Occasionally, nighttime pain can get so bad that sleep is possible only in a reclining chair -- and some patients can’t sleep at all.